Hobo-Hilly/NetworkPlus/Network-Fundies/Subnetting-Scenarios/README.md

 C.255.255.255.254 and /31
 D.255.255.255.252 and /30  $

-Since the subnet mask MUST be all 1's with no 0's we can simple convert the last octet using the CIDR notation given.
+Since the subnet mask MUST be all 1's with no 0's we can simply convert the last octet using the CIDR notation given.
 We also know that one host/node bit gets you 2 networks because 1 value place has a possiblity of two outcomes.
 0 and 128.
 So the answer is D!

 11111111.11111111.11111111.111111 {0